awwaiid/icfp2013/README.md

 2013.08.10.12.15
 At Bourbon.
 Researching SMT to see if that'll help ... bucketing stuff has helped and we are working on solving some of size-9 and 10 problems.

+2013.08.11.16.33
+Well SMT probably would have helped.
+But we didn't do that.
+Instead we focused on making our technique better and faster as-is.
+Then late last night I remembered that I have a whole computer lab at our disposal!

+So Mike worked on using Parallel::ForkManager set up so that we could run a bunch of these.
+I went ahead and finally ported the interpreter to OCaml and integrated that -- which gave a significant speedup (but not crazy-fast.
+An example problem went from 25 seconds to 5 seconds).

+Now we have set it to running, and are slowly gathering more points!